mthuret/storybook-addon-specifications/README.md

 > **Inside your stories file you must now use the .storybook/facade.js file for imports**.

-Finally add this to your jest configuration :
+Finally add this to your Jest configuration :

 ```js
 "jest":{